thecodearcher/sms-order-tracking/README.md

 ### Updating Twilio phone number configuration

-Next, you need to update the webhook URL for your Twilio phone number' SMS configuration.
-This will allow Twilio make request to your application when an SMS message is received.
-Head over to the [active phone number](https://www.twilio.com/console/phone-numbers/incoming) section on your Twilio console and select your active phone number from the list which will be used as the phone number for receiving messages.
-Scroll down to the Messaging segment and update the webhook URL for the field labeled “A message comes in” as shown below:
+Next, you need to update the webhook URL for your Twilio phone number's SMS configuration.
+This will allow Twilio to forward requests to your application when an SMS message is received.
+Head over to the [active phone number](https://www.twilio.com/console/phone-numbers/incoming) section in your Twilio console and select your active phone number from the list.
+This number will be used as the phone number for receiving messages.
+Scroll down to the "Messaging" section and update the webhook URL for the field labeled “A message comes in” as shown below.
+Be sure to append `/order` to the end of your forwarding URL you copied earlier.

 ![https://paper-attachments.dropbox.com/s_14AED1E729777868A76C728380D4E7434CFBFCFA0C71AD83ED009C3DCFE403E8_1574602377427_Group+12.png](https://paper-attachments.dropbox.com/s_14AED1E729777868A76C728380D4E7434CFBFCFA0C71AD83ED009C3DCFE403E8_1574602377427_Group+12.png)